 This makes it difficult for a person to be accepted within a law office if they have no previous legal knowledge or experience.
 Prior to our developing the Legal Secretary Courses in 1988, legal secretaries were in desperately short supply and many general secretaries were left frustrated at not being able to obtain lucrative jobs as Legal Secretaries.

 Many businesses have now entered the training market to take advantage of this very popular development.
-Some are operating as ‘institute’ or ‘association’ which could be misinterpreted as having the authority of Accreditation, Governing or Professional bodies.
-In some cases, they self accredit their own courses.
-In many instances, they are training providers and are not Accreditation, Governing or Professional bodies.
+Some Training Providers are operating as ‘institute’ or ‘association’ which could be misinterpreted as having the authority of Accreditation, Governing or Professional bodies.
+In some cases, they accredit their own courses.

-Accreditation, Governing and Professional bodies must be independent and impartial organisations not linked to any training course providers, except as Accreditation, Governing and Professional bodies setting Competency Standards and Professional Conduct for their student membership.
+Accreditation, Governing and Professional bodies must be independent and impartial organisations and cannot be linked to any training course providers, except as Accreditation, Governing and Professional bodies which set Competency Standards and Professional Conduct for their members.
 They, nor any subsidiary, affiliate or division should not run their own courses as this creates a conflict of interest.
 Accreditation, Governing and Professional bodies must not operate as such while delivering their own courses directly or indirectly through an associated 'training arm', 'training partners' or 'training division'.
-Accreditation, Governing and Professional bodies must be impartial, must not show favouritism, partiality, preference or promote their training, or any individual training provider above others as this is a Conflict of Interest or in extreme cases Misrepresentation.
+Accreditation, Governing and Professional bodies must be impartial, must not show favouritism, partiality, preference or promote their own training, or any individual training provider above others as this is a Conflict of Interest or in extreme cases Misrepresentation.